openNDS/openNDS/README.md

 It also incorporates an API that allows the creation of sophisticated authentication applications.

-It was derived originally from the codebase of the NoDogSplash project.
+It is derived from the codebase of the NoDogSplash project.

 openNDS is released under the GNU General Public License.